johnnykfeng/Tech-Talent-Matcher/README.md

 - `templates/`: HTML templates
 - `static/`: Static files (CSS, JS, images)

-## Future Enhancements
+## Future Work

-- Resume parsing and automatic candidate import
-- Job description matching and recommendation
-- Team composition analysis
+At the moment, only a few base features are functional.
+We plan to continue working building these features:
-- Customizable matching algorithms
+- analytics dashboard for talent matching
-- Recruiter collaboration features
-- Automated candidate outreach
+- improved semantic search and more functional search bar
+- more condensed filters for broader search
+- functional skill heatmap

 ## License